Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/structure.rst

    The Armature Bones panel with two bones selected, and their Child of settings highlighted.

-The easiest way to manage bones relationships is to use the *Relations* panel *Bone* context:
+The easiest way to manage bones relationships is to use the *Relations* panel *Bone* tab:

 - First, :doc:`select </rigging/armatures/bones/selecting>` the bones you want to edit (selection order does not matter here).